heyeveim/JetBlue-Route-Analysis-Profit-Optimization/README.md

 # ✈️ JetBlue Route Profitability and Optimization Analysis

 ## Executive Summary
 In this project, I simulated a strategic expansion scenario for JetBlue Airways by identifying the top five most profitable U.S. domestic round-trip routes.
-Using Q1 2019 real-world data, I performed profitability modeling, breakeven analysis, and KPI design to support investment decisions aligned with JetBlue's operational values — particularly punctuality and customer satisfaction.
+Using Q1 2019 real-world data, I performed profitability modeling, breakeven analysis, and KPI design to support investment decisions aligned with JetBlue's operational values, particularly punctuality and customer satisfaction.

 This project showcases how data-driven insights can support multi-departmental business decisions, with applications in finance, operations, and marketing.